simov/purest/README.md

 }
 ```

-Given the above configuration, all requests will default to version `1.1` embedded into the absolute URL `https://api.twitter.com/1.1/users/show.json`:
+Given the above configuration, all requests will default to version `1.1`:

 ```js
 twitter.get('users/show', function (err, res, body) {})
 ```

+Will result in request to the `https://api.twitter.com/1.1/users/show.json` endpoint using version `1.1` of the `Twitter` API.

 We can change that using the `version` option: